Loricariichthys rostratus

-Loricariichthys rostratus is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Paraná River basin in Argentina, Brazil, and Paraguay, with its type locality being designated as the Itaipu Dam's reservoir.
-The species reaches 27.5 cm (10.8 inches) in standard length and is believed to be a facultative air-breather.
+Loricariichthys rostratus is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish occurs in the Paraná River basin in Argentina, Brazil, and Paraguay, with its type locality being designated as the Itaipu Dam's reservoir.
+This species reaches a maximum standard length of 27.5 cm and is believed to be a facultative air-breather.